Karen: A to Y?

 - In Jack the Giant Killer (the 1962 version), the bad guy, Pendragon, is known as the Prince of Witches, and he surrounds himself with them, hideous monsters with amazing powers.
 The one time he sends them out to do his bidding in the entire film, they completely and easily overpower our hero and the entire crew of a ship to carry off Pendragon's evil plans with complete success, the only time in the film any of his plans actually works.
 So, naturally, he never uses them again.
 They just hang around looking evil and hideous while Pendragon sends easily defeated monsters after Jack.
 The witches are eventually destroyed when the castle blows up, having done not one other thing.

-- In WWE the identical Bella twins would frequently get the upper hand by switching places during a match when the referee wasn't looking.
+- In WWE, the identical Bella Twins would frequently get the upper hand by switching places during a match when the referee wasn't looking.
 Kelly Kelly once hit upon the idea of drawing on one of the twins with a marker pen so that she and the referee could easily tell which twin was which, making this tactic impossible.
-Even though it worked no one ever thought to do this again, including Kelly herself.
+Eve Torres also tried it, but it didn't work for that referee and it was never used again.

 - In the Time Master game, the Demoreans never reused a plan.
 And in a time travel game, you really could keep trying until you got it right.
 Justified by said aliens being obsessed with "perfection" — if a plan failed, it obviously wasn't perfect and wasn't worth repeating.